rewardenv/reward/docs/installation.md

     If you are using **Chrome** on **Linux** and it warns you the SSL certificate is invalid/untrusted, go to Chrome Settings -> Privacy And Security -> Manage Certificates (see more) -> Authorities -> Import and select ``~/.reward/ssl/rootca/certs/ca.cert.pem`` for import, then reload the page.
 ```

-### Self Update
+### Updating Reward

-When Reward is already installed to your system it can do self-update running `reward self-update` command.
+When Reward is already installed on your system you can do a self-update running `reward self-update` command.

-If you installed it using a package manager on linux, possibly you will have to run it with super user privileges `sudo reward self-update`.
+If you installed it using a package manager on linux,
+you will have to run it as superuser with `sudo reward self-update`.